tunedev/caliper/docs/source/connectors/fabric-config.md

 ### Common settings
 Some runtime properties of the adapter can be set through Caliper’s [runtime configuration mechanism](../concepts/runtime-config.md).
 For the available settings, see the `caliper.fabric` section of the [default configuration file](https://github.com/hyperledger-caliper/caliper/blob/v0.6.0/packages/caliper-core/lib/common/config/default.yaml) and its embedded documentation.

 The above settings are processed when starting Caliper.
 Modifying them during testing will have no effect.
 However, you can override the default values *before Caliper* starts from the usual configuration sources.
-In the following example the `localhost` property applies only when binding with Fabric 2.2 or Fabric 1.4 (and only if the `gateway` option is enabled)
+In the following example the `localhost` property applies only when binding with Fabric 2.2.

 !!!note